From a kitten's book of etiquette, this lesson I take

 - Similar is one of the running gags of El Chapulín Colorado (a Mexican TV Superhero spoof); he would fall and then say one of his catch phrases: "Lo hice intencionalmente, todos mis movimientos estan friamente calculados" ("I did that intentionally, all my movements are coldly calculated").He would also add silly reasons to the fall or otherwise klutz action, such as "testing the ground's stability" or "checking the balance of the walls"

 - Batley from Eureeka's Castle is known to say this following bad landings.
-Or in his case, EVERY landing.
+Which, in his case, is nearly every landing.

 - Mr. T's absolutely hilarious educational video Be Somebody or Be Somebody's Fool tells you that if you trip over a pebble, turn it into a break dance move.
 The people will applaud you and you'll look awesome.